• Menu

 Deposits in the Bottom

 This can mean the water coming into your home has sediment or rust in it.
-Or if there is rust or flakes in the bottom, and your home has older style galvanized iron plumbing, it could be your piping needs replacing.
+If there are rust or flakes in the bottom and your home has older-style galvanized iron plumbing, it could be that your piping needs replacing.

 Rust or Dark Colored